 Rentals and Reservations

-Looking for a gorgeous backdrop for your wedding?
+There is something special about outdoor weddings with natural landscapes.
 The Kanapaha Botanical Gardens is a unique location to exchange vows and you can be sure you’ll have amazing photos of the day to treasure.

 - Rental fees always include chairs and tables indoors, chairs outside, and can be arranged to fit whatever plans or needs you have.